michaeluno/custom-scrollbar/readme.txt

 After installing it, go to `Dashboard` -> `Appearance` -> `Scrollbars`.
 Set a selector and height.
 That's it.

-Notes: you need a basic understanding of CSS (jQuery) selectors to use this plugin.
+Notes: you need a basic understanding of CSS/jQuery selectors to use this plugin.

 = Features =
 * **Multiple Selectors** - by specifying selectors, you can define multiple scrollbars.